AMC AMX: 1971 Teague AMX

-Collectibility
+Legacy

-Automotive historian and author, Richard M. Langworth noted that the AMX has "all the right sports-car stuff" and that the "little machine that can only go up in value over the long haul."
+The AMX was intended to be a “halo car” for American Motors.
+Another objective was "lowering the median age of visitors to AMC showrooms; in that role it was a major success" even though however the sales goals not achieved.
+The two-seat AMC AMX has been described as being "a perfect car for many who lusted for the Corvette but could not afford it."
+Developed under "austere budject" the AMX and the four-seat Javelin were designed to be radical departures from AMC's economy image.

-Prior to 2004 the AMX had been under-appreciated from an investment standpoint, according to CNN.
+Automotive journalist Patric George noted that the AMC AMX is "great vintage American iron" with only "two seats, making it more of a sports car than a lot of other muscle cars."
+Automotive historian and author Richard M. Langworth noted that the AMX has "all the right sports-car stuff" and that the "little machine that can only go up in value over the long haul."

+According to CNN, before 2004, the AMX had been under-appreciated from an investment standpoint.
 In 2004, there was considerable variation between the values of two-seat AMXs and four-seat Javelin AMXs.
-Craig Fitzgerald mentioned "the satisfaction in owning a car that you don't see every single day, or on the cover of every single magazine," and favored the two-seater, on the grounds of its rarity; but he noted that parts for either car were extremely expensive.
+Craig Fitzgerald mentioned "the satisfaction in owning a car that you don't see every single day, or on the cover of every single magazine."
+Fitzgerald favored the two-seater because of its rarity, but noted that some parts for either car were expensive.

 In 2006, the editors of Hemmings Muscle Machines magazine said that AMCs had "experienced notable value increases over the last few years – especially AMXs..."
 The book Keith Martin's Guide to Car Collecting, in collaboration with the editors of the monthly Sports Car Market, lists the 1970 AMX as one of the picks under $40,000 among "Nine Muscle Car Sleepers".

 Unique versions, such as the California 500 Specials and the 52 Hurst-modified SS/AMX drag race cars are perhaps the most highly sought after by collectors.
 In 2006, a California 500 AMX sold for $54,000 at the Barrett-Jackson auction in Scottsdale, Arizona, while a regular AMX went for over $55,000 at the Mecum collector auction in Belvidere, Illinois.
 In 2007, Hemmings wrote that only about 39 of the original SS/AMX turn-key race cars may have survived.

 By 2007, the AMX was "among the most highly sought AMC cars" and "really taking off in the muscle-car market".
 Also in 2007, Hemmings said that the two-seater AMX had "a strong following among old car hobbyists and collectors of historic vehicles and nearly every one of the 19,134 built...remains in circulation and in demand, ensuring a good future for the first-generation AMX as a collectible muscle car."
 The 2007 book Classic Cars states that AMC's small and powerful AMX "had tire-burning speed" and "all have become collector's items."